[Summer Camp]

 © Kristina Maria Madjerac 2009

 Canoes may be taken upstream by groups of three or more.
-For longer trips, we either drive canoes to a put-in point upstream and paddle down to camp, or else paddle down from camp and arrange for pick up at one of the many put-out points downstream.
+For longer trips, we either drive canoes to a put-in point upstream and paddle down to camp, or else paddle downstream with a pre-arranged pick up at one of the many put-out points down river.

-The Assembly also owns inner tubes for those who might like a more leisurely float down the river.
-And there's an excellent fishing spot downstream from the swimming area, too.
+The Assembly owns inner tubes for those who might like a more leisurely float down the river.
+There is also an excellent fishing spot downstream from the swimming area, too.

-And then there's a special river activity just for Embers and their entourages: the Alice F. Vigerstad Memorial Old Lady Canoe Trip!
+A special river activity just for Embers and their entourages is: The Alice F. Vigerstad Memorial Old Lady Canoe Trip!
 It doesn't happen every year, but when it does, the group is always very appreciative of being paddled down the river on a special trip designed just for them.

 © John Swanton 1998

 We have a volleyball court that gets lots of use by the Flames, and is the site of the traditional Flames vs. Bonfires Volleyball Game.
-There is a regulation horseshoe pit, a 4-square court on an unused cement tent platform, plus bocce, football, baseball, badminton, lots of frisbees, and other recreational equipment available.
+A regulation horseshoe pit is set up behind the Main Building as well as a standard 4-Square court on an unused cement tent platform.
+Plus, we have bocce, football, baseball, badminton, lots of frisbees, and other recreational equipment available.

 And then there is the time honored tradition of porch-sitting.© Nancy F. Little 2009